About Julianna Paradisi, RN, OCN

 Above and beyond this, nurses are expected to display warmth and caring towards their patients, even ones who are rude and argumentative.
 This alone requires character and self-discipline.
 Add inadequate staffing ratios to the mix, and it’s easy to understand that at some point, a nurse may become susceptible to burnout or compassion fatigue.

 Nursing school graduation and passing NCLEX don’t make you a nurse.
 These milestones earn you a place at the starting gate.
 It’s up to the individual nurse to navigate her or his career towards growth and longevity.
 I clearly remember, several years into my practice, recognizing that I’d reached a point of expertise in which I might not know exactly what to do in any emergency, but whatever intervention I chose would be safe and maintain a patient until the doctor or code team arrived.
-This was around the same time I stopped feeling nauseous every […]
+This was around the same time I stopped feeling nauseous every time I […]

 Go to Top